dartmouth-cs98/17f-plan-it/planit_server/README.md

   user_id: 2
 }
 ```

-Returns trip id if successful.
-Else error with http 400
+Returns trip id if create is successful.
+Returns 400 and an error message if not successful.

 #### Update a trip (PUT)
+The only field that should be updated for a trip is its name.

 ```
 /api/v1/trips/:id